How to Take Silly Little Mental Health Hikes With Your Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-As you stare down the last few weeks until fall officially begins, both you and your water-obsessed dog are getting a little melancholy.
+As you stare down the last month until fall officially begins, both you and your water-obsessed dog may be getting a little melancholy.
 Once that chill hits, swimming, canoeing, kayaking, and all your favorite ways to splash around with your pup are gone for another few seasons.
-Here’s something that will perk up your dog’s sad, droopy tail: It’s hiking season!
+But here’s something that will perk up your dog’s sad, droopy tail: It’s hiking season!

 Getting out and taking a stupid walk for your stupid mental health (it’s a TikTok reference — mental health is very not-stupid) will benefit both you and your dog.
 A few hours spent immersed in nature can cleanse the spirit and strengthen your bond with your pup.
 Being out in nature with your dog is truly a winning combination — and one that’s backed by science.
 But while you revitalize your mind and crunch around in those fall leaves, you must also be sensitive to the environment and pay attention to other trail users to preserve the tranquility of the wild lands for all.